openpgp-pqc/draft-openpgp-pqc/draft-ietf-openpgp-pqc.md

  1. Take the matching PKESK and own secret key packet as input

- 2. From the PKESK extract the algorithm ID as `algId` and the the wrapped session key as `encryptedKey`
+ 2. From the PKESK extract the algorithm ID as `algId` and the wrapped session key as `encryptedKey`

  3. Check that the own and the extracted algorithm ID match